chrisdean258/movies/One-Flew-Over-the-Cuckoos-Nest.md

   - In the book the Nurse Ratched is characterized as evil
   - Vs. in the movie she was more heartless and stern
     - Only 'evil' part is wanting McMurphy lobotomized
+- This movie does not pass the Bechdel Test

 ## Micah